 Another way to appeal to Instagram users is by partnering with the users they trust and tapping into influencer marketing.
 “An Instagram influencer’s stamp of approval goes a long way and is a great strategy to drive sales from your Instagram shoppable posts,” HubSpot says.

 You’ll want to find influencers who not only have loyal followers, but values that align with your own.
 Influencer marketing platforms like SocialBakers, BlogMint and TapInfluence can help narrow the field.
-But also remember you shouldn’t necessarily discount micro-influencers just because they don’t have Kardashian-size audiences.
+Just remember you shouldn’t necessarily discount micro-influencers just because they don’t have Kardashian-size audiences.
 In fact, research from influencer marketing platform Markerly found influencers with 10,000 to 100,000 followers offer the best mix of engagement and reach.

-Everyone loves a good peek behind the curtain and Instagram users are no exception.
+Everyone loves a good peek behind the curtain, and Instagram users are no exception.

-Instagram recommends showing users how products are made as a way to forge connections with new potential customers.
+Instagram recommends showing users how products are made to forge connections with new potential customers.
 Possible examples include scenes from the design or manufacturing process, as well as highlighting specific tools or parts that contribute to the whole.
 You could also consider showcasing the employees who bring these products to life.

 Instagram suggests brands use the platform to show consumers all available colors, sizes and materials of a given product.

-In addition, Sellfy says to post products multiple times to ensure consumers become familiar with what you have to offer.
+Remember to post products multiple times to ensure consumers become familiar with what you have to offer.